Etiology of Ischemic Stroke

 Supplemental oxygen only if needed to maintain oxygen saturation > 94%

-Correction of hyperthermia (temperature > 38° C) by using an antipyretic drug and identifying and treating the cause of hypothermia
+Correction of hyperthermia (temperature > 38° C) by using an antipyretic medication and identifying and treating the cause of hypothermia

 Treatment of hypoglycemia (blood glucose < 60 mg/dL)

-Treatment of hyperglycemia (a reasonable option) to lower blood glucose to 140 to 180 mg/dL while closely monitoring for hypoglycemia
+Treatment of hyperglycemia to lower blood glucose to 140 to 180 mg/dL while closely monitoring for hypoglycemia

 Perfusion of an ischemic brain area may require a high blood pressure (BP) because autoregulation is lost; thus, BP should not be decreased except in the following cases: